Baking Basics: Handy Baking Ingredient Substitutions

 Self-raising Flour

-For every 150 g of plain flour, add 2 teaspoons of baking powder and you’ll have your own self-raising flour.
+For every 150 g of plain flour, add 2 teaspoons of baking powder – now you have your own self-raising flour.

 Sour Cream